kdrzazga/js-training/README.md

 8. Install karma globally : npm i -g karma-cli@1.0.1
 9. Install mocha globally : npm i -g mocha@5.0.0
 10. Install yarn globally : npm i -g yarn
+11. Install XmlHttpRequest : npm install xmlhttprequest
-11. Checkout webpack branch
+12. Checkout webpack branch

 ## When on webpack branch:

 1. To run the app: "npm start" - app starts on port 3000
 2. Enter http://localhost:3000 in your browser to verify startup

+TIP: build.bat executes these actions provided that correct path to Chrome is given

-2. To run karma tests:
+3. To run karma tests:
 	- open file karma.conf.js in project root folder and locate section  "browsers:"
     - use 'Chrome' in karma.conf.js browsers array to test in the Chrome browser
     - use 'ChromeHeadless' in karma.conf.js browsers array to test in the headless version of Chrome
 	- open new console and type: karma start
 	- Message "connected" Should be displayed in the browser
-3. To run mocha tests: "mocha node"
+4. To run mocha tests: "mocha node"
+	- Unit tests defined in main.spec.js will be executed